What is a Camera Prep?

 A Camera Prep is a vital role within the Camera Department of a film crew.
 They are responsible for preparing camera equipment before it is used on set.
 This position ensures that all cameras, lenses, tripods, and accessories are in working order and ready for filming.

-What role does a Camera Prep play?
+What skills does a Camera Prep need?

 While a formal college education is not always required for a Camera Prep position, some employers may prefer candidates with a degree or certification in film production, cinematography, or a related field.
 Alternatively, hands-on experience with camera equipment and a strong technical background may also be sufficient for this role.